sal55/langs/MyLangs/readme.md

 There were some big ideas, including, for Q, allowing multiple programs to work under the same runtime environment.

-(The version from 25 years was more dynamic.
+(The version from 25 years ago, used as a scripting language for my commercial GUI apps, was more dynamic.
 Modules were compiled independently to bytecode, and hot-loaded into a running application.
+There they the the environment and global state of that application.

-But I'll have to see how it works out.)
+But I'll have to see how it works out with my rather more staid version.)